ErikBoesen/gimp-web/content/news/2018-04-14_GIMP_2.10_RC2_Released/index.md

 A major regression of GIMP 2.10, compared to 2.8, was slower painting.
-To address this issue, several contributors (Ell, Jehan, Massimo Valentini, Øyvind Kolås…) introduced im;rovements to the GIMP core, as well as to the GEGL and babl libraries.
+To address this issue, several contributors (Ell, Jehan, Massimo Valentini, Øyvind Kolås…) introduced improvements to the GIMP core, as well as to the GEGL and babl libraries.
 Additionally, Elle Stone and Jose Americo Gobbo contributed performance testing.